HallofFamer/CLox/README.md

 ### CLox 1.6.0(upcoming version)
 - Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
-- Refactor the existing standard library with namespaces(`clox.std` package).
+- Refactor the existing standard library with namespaces(in `clox.std` package), add new package `clox.std.network`.
 - Fix reentrancy problem with CLox, calling Lox closures in C API becomes possible.
-- Improved CLox standard library with New package `clox.std.network`.
+- Cross-platform build with Cmake and package manager with vcpkg.

 ### CLox 1.7.0
 - Raise exception with `throw` keyword, and exception handling with try/catch/finally statement.